RosettaCommons/documentation/rosetta_basics/Incorporating-Experimental-Data.md

 Potentially useful experimental data takes many forms.
 The very nature of Monte Carlo simulation strongly supports the incorporation of any type of experimental constraint, because all you need it to do is allow it to influence the distribution of generated structures.

+##Constraints vs. Restraints
-(Important note: Rosetta, historically, calls _constraints_ what other computational packages refer to as _restraints_.
+Rosetta calls _constraints_ what other computational packages refer to as _restraints_.
-That is, we are not fixing a degree of freedom and removing it from sampling and scoring.
+In Rosetta, a constraint does not fix a degree of freedom and removing it from sampling and scoring.
-Rather, we are adding a scoring term that penalizes deviations from particular values of that degree of freedom.)
+Rather, we are adding a scoring term that penalizes deviations from particular values of that degree of freedom.
+Restraints have no particular name - it's just making sure that degree of freedom is not free, for example in a [[MoveMap|Glossary#movemap]].

 ## Input structures